islco/sudo/source/_posts/2016-03-07-shinto-cli.md

 ## Why another Jinja2 CLI Package?

-Shinto CLI was forked from the pip package [j2cli](https://github.com/kolypto/j2cli).
+Shinto CLI was forked from the python package [j2cli](https://github.com/kolypto/j2cli).
 The package is great for adding environment variables and other secrets to individual files, but we wanted to be able to use templating in all of the files in a project.
 Shinto CLI solves this problem by adding file globbing.
 (We also pulled some outstanding PRs.)

 ## How can you use it?